- by Dr. Murali Subramanyam

 - Feb 09 2017

-When someone is diagnosed with a tumor, there is an instant response emotionally, mentally, and even physically.
-Terror is a common reaction to the word “tumor” – whether it is benign or malignant.
+When someone is diagnosed with a tumor, the first thing that your doctor will do is to identify whether it is malignant tumor or benign tumor.
+Identification of tumor type is necessary because the treatment plan depends on the disease.
 However, it is important to understand the difference between the two types of tumors – non-cancerous and cancerous – before trying to jump to a conclusion.

 Benign tumors aren’t cancerous.
 They can often be removed, and, in most cases, they do not come back.
 Cells in benign tumors do not spread to other parts of the body.